lwkatzen/lwkatzen.github.io/content/pages/1--about/index.md

 title: About
 ---

-Senior at the University of Utah studying mathematics and (sometimes) physics.
+I am a senior at the University of Utah studying mathematics and (sometimes) physics.
 I am currently most interested in algebraic geometry and commutative algebra, but hope to learn more number theory in the near future.

 Next year, I will attend Part III in maths at the [University of Cambridge](https://www.maths.cam.ac.uk/postgrad/part-iii/prospective.html) with funding from the [Churchill Scholarship](https://churchillscholarship.org/).
 At Utah, I am completing my honors thesis in mathematics under Anurag Singh, and have previously benefited from the mentorship of Karl Schwede and Thomas Polstra.